docentDavid/poc-dark-light-html-tailwind/README.md

 ## Description

-This project is a proof of concept for implementing dark and light themes in a website using HTML, CSS, and JavaScript.
+This project is a proof of concept for implementing dark and light themes in a website using HTML, CSS (Tailwind CSS), and JavaScript.

 ![Screenshot](screenshot.png)